 In this area the children will have the opportunity to explore their natural environment and be supported to make sense of the world in which they live.
-The children will have opportunities to use a variety of information technology in their play and learning.
-This term we will pay a particular focus on 'people who help us' and think about different foods, where they come from and why we need them.
+The children will also explore different cultures and religions in carpet sessions and through their play and continue to explore the past.
+This term we will pay a particular focus on thinking about different foods, where they come from and why we need them and we will also be looking at 'people who help us'.